spuddie1984/RESTful-recipe-book-app/README.md

 # RESTful-recipe-book-app
 A RESTful Recipe App to collect my favourite recipes so i can view them for later use - Based on Colt Steele's Web Developer Bootcamp

+Im thinking of hosting this on my home server so i can use it when cooking

 ## RESTful Routes

 | name  |       url        | verb  |            Decription                   |